 3) where can i take foolish selfies?

-The best selfie spot in the center is the replicas of the signers of the Constitution.
+If you love taking nonsense selfies, you’ve come to the right spot.
+The best selfie spot in the center is amongst the replicas of the signers of the Constitution.
 You’re supposed to sign with the representatives from your state.
 For me that’s Alexander Hamilton, which makes New York State the coolest, yet again.

 One Day in Philadelphia Itinerary